2E0PGS/2E0PGS.github.io/ham-radio/aprs.md

 I use [aprs-cli](https://bitbucket.org/2E0PGS/aprs-cli) written by me on my Android phone almost 24/7.

-~~I also operate a APRS I-Gate which runs on a Raspberry PI B+ with a SDR dongle.
+~~I also operate a APRS iGate which runs on a Raspberry PI B+ with a SDR dongle.
 This allows for a compact 24/7 local or portable setup.~~

-I operate a 24/7 local APRS I-Gate on a VMWare virtual machine with usb pass-through of a RTL SDR dongle.
+I operate a 24/7 local APRS iGate on a VMWare virtual machine with usb pass-through of a RTL SDR dongle.
+See: [2020/06/13/pymultimonaprs-sdr](https://2e0pgs.github.io/blog/hamradio/2020/06/13/pymultimonaprs-sdr/)

 I used to have my WX (Weather Station) on APRS see: [Weather](../extra/weather.html)